moorepants/dissertation/davisbicycle.rst

 - Git rid of the VN-100 and replace with two analog rate gyros for yaw and roll.
 This would take away the time synchronization issue.
-The newer versions of the VN-100 offer more capabilities including synchronization signals, so that could be looked into, but overall it is still a poor (and expensive) choice for the system this application.
+The newer versions of the VN-100 offer more capabilities including synchronization signals, so that could be looked into, but overall it is still a poor (and expensive) choice for this application.
 - Add some gearing to the roll angle measurement for better resolution.
 And develop a more accurate calibration scheme.
 Perhaps by making use of the on-board accelerometers.
 - Do away with the torque limiter.
-Another solution for safeguarding the sensor and rider for failure is needed.
+Another solution for safeguarding the sensor and rider in case of failure is needed.

 .. rubric:: Footnotes